Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

   * 70% chance on Main Gun fire, launches a frontal barrage (damage based on skill level), also if the fleet contains 4 or more Sakura Empire ships she gains -45% cooldown on first Main Gun volley.

 - Desc: If you can't decide what to pick, pick it all.

-* Packing offensive buffs for her enemies, defensive buffs for her backline, a barrage that includes normal arcing shells alongside linear AP shells and even aimed torpedoes, Amagi has quite literally a bit of everything in herself; and it all comes together as one sleek and effective whole, only marginally hampered by her IJN standard terrible AA.
+>Packing offensive buffs for her enemies, defensive buffs for her backline, a barrage that includes normal arcing shells alongside linear AP shells and even aimed torpedoes, Amagi has quite literally a bit of everything in herself; and it all comes together as one sleek and effective whole, only marginally hampered by her IJN standard terrible AA.

 ![BB](https://azurlane.koumakan.jp/w/images/1/19/TirpitzChibi.png "KMS Tirpitz") - **[KMS Tirpitz](https://azurlane.koumakan.jp/Tirpitz)** **(T2 with BB/BC)**
 *  Skill: 30% damage increase when Tirpitz is the only BB/BC in the fleet || Every 15s, launches 4 Magnetic Torpedoes

 - Desc: "Torpitz?
 Neetpitz?
 Derpitz?"

-* One of the hardest hitting BBs in the game, provided you cater to her social anxiety.
+>One of the hardest hitting BBs in the game, provided you cater to her social anxiety.

-* Pair her with CV/CVL/BM/BBVs only, because her damage increase is the reason for her power; the homing torpedoes are the sweet, sweet icing on the cake and let her get some free damage on enemy mobs or, more often, intercept suicide boats before they even come close.
+Pair her with CV/CVL/BM/BBVs only, because her damage increase is the reason for her power; the homing torpedoes are the sweet, sweet icing on the cake and let her get some free damage on enemy mobs or, more often, intercept suicide boats before they even come close.

-* All that said, however, remember that the +30% dmg is the SOLE REASON she is as good as she is; without it she has very little reason to be used and will be easily outshone by pretty much everyone.
+All that said, however, remember that the +30% dmg is the SOLE REASON she is as good as she is; without it she has very little reason to be used and will be easily outshone by pretty much everyone.

 ### Tier 0.5:
 ---

 ![BC](https://azurlane.koumakan.jp/w/images/5/5f/HoodChibi.png "HMS Hood") - **[HMS Hood](https://azurlane.koumakan.jp/Hood)**
+* Skill:
-*  Skill: 70% chance on firing main gun to fire a special barrage and increase main fleet reload by 40% for 8s
+  * 70% chance upon Main Gun fire to launch a special barrage and grant +40% Reload to the backline for 8s.

 - Desc: "More than just a sub".

-* Second only to Tirpitz in terms of pure staying power and armed with a quickly-proccable, backline-buffing, devastating barrage, she is exceptionally good under almost all circumstances; whether it is tearing apart mob nodes, showering enemy battleships in heavy firepower or providing support, Hood gets it done.
+>Second only to Tirpitz in terms of pure staying power and armed with a quickly-proccable, backline-buffing, devastating barrage, she is exceptionally good under almost all circumstances; whether it is tearing apart mob nodes, showering enemy battleships in heavy firepower or providing support, Hood gets it done.

-* Remember to have her be the flagship to make the most out of her barrage, and that the lower the cooldown on her main gun, the better.
+Remember to have her be the flagship to make the most out of her barrage, and that the lower the cooldown on her main gun, the better.

 ![BB](https://azurlane.koumakan.jp/w/images/e/e0/HyuugaChibi.png "IJN Hyuuga") - **[IJN Hyuuga](https://azurlane.koumakan.jp/Hyuuga)**
-* Skill: Increases Firepower by 20% || Increases main fleet Firepower by 15%
+* Skill:
+  * +20% FP to self.
+  * +15% FP to the entire backline.

+* Desc:
-* Desc: THE cost-effective BB in the game, bar none.
+>THE cost-effective BB in the game, bar none.
 No other battleship can boast a Firepower as high as hers, nor can they buff their colleagues' Firepower while they're at it - and Hyuuga does all this at the low, low price of 13 Oil.

 ### Tier 1:
 ---

 ![BB](https://azurlane.koumakan.jp/w/images/1/10/ArizonaChibi.png "USS Arizona") - **[USS Arizona](https://azurlane.koumakan.jp/Arizona)**
+* Skill:
-* Skill: 50% chance on firing main gun to heal escort fleet for 10% HP.
+  * 50% chance on Main Gun fire to heal the vanguard by 10% of their max HP.

 - Desc: WAIT DON'T LEAVE JUST YET.

-* Healing on a cointoss sounds pretty bad, yes, but ask yourself this - how many units can properly heal at all, and how many of them pack the Firepower, sturdiness and self-defence capabilities of a BB?
+>Healing on a cointoss sounds pretty bad, yes, but ask yourself this - how many units can properly heal at all, and how many of them pack the Firepower, sturdiness and self-defence capabilities of a BB?

-* Yup, that's just her - and while her heal isn't as reliable as that of Unicorn or Shouhou, she's an excellent fit for a vanguard who doesn't strictly need the heals to stay alive and keep fighting.
+>Yup, that's just her - and while her heal isn't as reliable as that of Unicorn or Shouhou, she's an excellent fit for a vanguard who doesn't strictly need the heals to stay alive and keep fighting.

 ![BB](https://azurlane.koumakan.jp/w/images/c/cd/North_CarolinaChibi.png "USS North Carolina") - **[USS North Carolina](https://azurlane.koumakan.jp/North_Carolina)**
 * Skill:
   * -15% incoming aviation damage to the backline as long as North Carolina is alive and in the fleet
   * Increase FP by 30% of her total AA stat (buffs not included)

+- Desc:
-- Desc: Anti-air for backliners is a bit of a meme, but that doesn't mean it can't be a good one.
+>Anti-air for backliners is a bit of a meme, but that doesn't mean it can't be a good one.

-* North Carolina goes harder than anyone else on the AA front, as far as backliners are concerned - not only does she prevent plane damage with her skill, she also grows stronger the more AA she acquires (and she's plenty strong to begin with, sporting a very high base FP thanks to said skill).
+North Carolina goes harder than anyone else on the AA front, as far as backliners are concerned - not only does she prevent plane damage with her skill, she also grows stronger the more AA she acquires (and she's plenty strong to begin with, sporting a very high base FP thanks to said skill).

-* Whether you do actually need all that AA is another matter entirely, but rest assured that she will lay on the hurt even if you don't - and if you do, that's just gravy.
+Whether you do actually need all that AA is another matter entirely, but rest assured that she will lay on the hurt even if you don't - and if you do, that's just gravy.

 ![BB](https://azurlane.koumakan.jp/w/images/9/95/WashingtonChibi.png "USS Washington") - **[USS Washington](https://azurlane.koumakan.jp/Washington)**
 * Skill: